 I feel it an honour to be invited to be Churchwarden and look forward to serving St. Matthew's in this role.
 Thank you, John and Fred, for your expert guidance and support towards Nick and I.

 John is a long standing member of St. Matthew's Church, having held many and varied positions in the Church.
 From some thirty years ago raising money for the then new Boiler that heats the Church today.
-Being in at the beginning of the Pastoral Ministry team, to organizing the Bonfire displays that used to raise money for the Church, which are no longer allowed for insurance reason.
+Being in at the beginning of the Pastoral Ministry team, to organizing the Bonfire displays that used to raise money for the Church, which are no longer allowed for insurance reasons.

 He is an active member of the PCC and has just stepped down from being a Churchwarden after a long valuable service to St Matthew's.
 He did this so that he could concentrate on Managing the finances of St Matthew's which is no mean feat.
 He is still a member of the Fabric and Maintenance committee, a body that looks after the state of the Church buildings internal and external.